Lectures on LHC Physics: Higgs physics

 The couplings $g_{A,V}$ describe the gauge coupling of the $W$ bosons to the incoming quarks.
 Looking at large transverse momenta $p_T\gg m_W$ the radiation of longitudinal $W$ bosons falls off sharper than the radiation of transverse $W$ bosons.
 This different behavior of transverse and longitudinal $W$ bosons is interesting, because it allows us to gain information on the centrally produced particle and which modes it couples to just from the transverse momentum spectrum of the forward jets and without looking at the actual central particle.

-The problem with the effective $W$ approximation is that it is a poor description of Higgs production at the LHC.
-The simple reason is that the Higgs mass is of the order of the $W$ mass, as are the transverse momenta of the $W$ and the final state jets, and none of them are very small.
-Neglecting for example the transverse momentum of the $W$ bosons or the final-state jets will not give us useful predictions for the kinematic distributions, neither for the tagging jets nor for the Higgs.
+However, numerically the effective $W$ approximation does not work well for a 125~GeV Higgs at the LHC.
+The simple reason is that the Higgs mass is of the order of the $W$ mass, as are the transverse momenta of the $W$ and the final--state jets, and none of them are very small.
+Neglecting for example the transverse momentum of the $W$ bosons or the final--state jets will not give us useful predictions for the kinematic distributions, neither for the tagging jets nor for the Higgs.
 For the SSC, the competing design to the LHC in Texas which unfortunately was never built, this might have been a different story, but at the LHC we should not describe $W$ bosons (or for that matter top quarks) as essentially massless partons inside the proton.